tellor-io/TellorDocumentation/docs/UserSetup.md

 ```

-Now you have access to three functions:
+Now you have access to these functions:

 ```
     //retrieves current value for the id